Samantha254lab/python-plp-project-/README.md

-# python-plp-project-
+# python-PLP-project-
-my final python project
+my final Python project

+This is my final project which is a simple calculator that can do addition , subtraction , Division and multiplication